galzo/homebridge-switchbot-bluetooth/README.md

 ## Contact Me

-For any question, or complaints, feel free to contact me <a href="https://github.com/galzo">here</a>
+For any questions, assistance or feedback feel free to contact me <a href="https://github.com/galzo">here</a>